 What happens during the assessor’s visit?

 When you arrange a TM44 inspection, an accredited energy auditor will visit your home or commercial property to assess the efficiency of your air conditioning unit.
 This person must have received the necessary training and assessments to ensure that they can conduct a fair and accurate assessment.
 The easiest way to ensure this is by arranging the inspection through a professional and reputable energy agency.
 The TM44 inspector will complete a visual inspection of your air conditioning system and also inspect its tools and controls.
-Following the survey, you will be given a detailed report outlining the current energy efficiency of your air conditioning system.
+Following the green energy survey, you will be given a detailed report outlining the current energy efficiency of your air conditioning system.
 You will also be provided with recommendations to increase the efficiency of your air conditioning system.

 What action should I take following the inspection?

 As mentioned above, your assessor will provide you with detailed recommendations on how to improve the efficiency of your air conditioning unit and equipment.
 You will also be informed of any faults with your system and given suggested actions to improve your unit.
 This might involve free or low-cost solutions as well as replacements or alternatives.
 The recommendations are strongly advised, but there is no obligation to carry them out.
 That being said, you are expected to complete any recommended energy improvements that are reasonable and within your control.
 Completing upgrades to your air conditioning unit may seem expensive.
 However, you should keep in mind that the TM44 inspection guidance aims to make your air conditioning unit more energy-efficient, which in turn, will improve its performance and lower operational costs.
 The money spent on energy-efficient upgrades should be quickly recovered through the cost-saving benefits.